miketvo/rmit2023a-cosc2753-assignment2/README.md

     where each folder corresponds to a flower class, and contains images of only that class.

-4. Setup for training and testing: Run [notebooks/Step2.DataPrep.ipynb](notebooks/Step2.DataPrep.ipynb).
-This will clean, process, and split the raw dataset and the resulting train and test set into `data/train/` and `data/test/`, respectively.
-It will also generate a database for our image recommendation system in `data/recommender-database/`.
-Clean these folders before you run this notebook:
+4. Setup for training and testing: Run [notebooks/Step2.DataPrep.ipynb](notebooks/Step2.DataPrep.ipynb) and [Step5.Recommender.ipynb](notebooks/Step5.Recommender.ipynb).
+They will clean, process, and split the raw dataset and the resulting train and test set into `data/train/` and `data/test/`, respectively.
+They will also generate a database for our image recommendation system in `data/recommender-database/`, along with `data/recommender-database.csv` that contains the feature vectors for all images in the recommender database, in addition to exporting two helper models `models/fe-cnn` and `models/clu-kmeans.model` for the recommendation system. **Note:** Clean these folders and files before you run these two notebook:

     ```bash
     rmdir -r ./data/train
     rmdir -r ./data/test
     rmdir -r ./data/recommender-database
+    rm ./data/recommender-database.csv
     ```

     **<span style="color:red">Important:</span>** Clean and rerun this step every time you modify the raw dataset to get the most updated train dataset, test dataset, and recommender database.